sipsorcery-org/sipsorcery/src/SIPSorcery.Cli/README.md

-sipsorcery route --from whep:https://b.siobud.com/api/whep --to out.ivf --token key  # record a live WebRTC stream sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip      # bridge a SIP call to WebRTC sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip --scope  # ...and add an audio-scope video sipsorcery route --from testpattern --to whip:https://b.siobud.com/api/whip --audio-codec opus --token key  # publish to Broadcast Box (needs H264+opus) sipsorcery route --from testpattern --to web                   # watch in a browser: self-hosts a WHEP server + player on http://localhost:8080 sipsorcery route --from sip:music@iptel.org --to web:9000 --scope --audio-codec opus  # bridge a SIP call to a browser page with an audio-scope video sipsorcery route --from testpattern --to livekit:demo-room --audio-codec opus  # publish into a LiveKit room (creds via --url/--api-key/--api-secret or LIVEKIT_* env) sipsorcery route --from livekit:demo-room --to web --audio-codec opus           # ...and in a SEPARATE process, subscribe to that room and watch it in a browser sipsorcery route --from testpattern --to cloudflare --audio-codec opus          # publish into a Cloudflare Realtime SFU session (creds via --app-id/--token or CLOUDFLARE_APPID/CLOUDFLARE_API_TOKEN) sipsorcery route --from cloudflare:<sessionId> --to web --audio-codec opus       # ...and in a SEPARATE process, pull that session (id printed by the sink) and watch it in a browser
+sipsorcery route --from whep:https://b.siobud.com/api/whep --to out.ivf --token key  # record a live WebRTC stream sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip      # bridge a SIP call to WebRTC sipsorcery route --from sip:music@iptel.org --to whip:http://localhost:8080/whip --scope  # ...and add an audio-scope video sipsorcery route --from testpattern --to whip:https://b.siobud.com/api/whip --token key  # publish to Broadcast Box (H264 + opus, both now the default) sipsorcery route --from testpattern --to web                   # watch in a browser: self-hosts a WHEP server + player on http://localhost:8080 sipsorcery route --from sip:music@iptel.org --to web:9000 --scope          # bridge a SIP call (opus if the peer supports it, else G.711 auto-transcoded) to a browser page with an audio-scope video sipsorcery route --from testpattern --to livekit:demo-room                 # publish into a LiveKit room (creds via --url/--api-key/--api-secret or LIVEKIT_* env) sipsorcery route --from livekit:demo-room --to web                         # ...and in a SEPARATE process, subscribe to that room and watch it in a browser sipsorcery route --from testpattern --to cloudflare                        # publish into a Cloudflare Realtime SFU session (creds via --app-id/--token or CLOUDFLARE_APPID/CLOUDFLARE_API_TOKEN) sipsorcery route --from cloudflare:<sessionId> --to web                    # ...and in a SEPARATE process, pull that session (id printed by the sink) and watch it in a browser

 # Bridge: connect two duplex endpoints BOTH ways (full duplex).
 Where route is directional (--from/--to),
 # bridge is symmetric and order-agnostic. v0.1 endpoints: web (a browser mic+speaker page), agent (an